Sufyaan-Kazi/AccountsPipeline/README.md

 This project has a script called ```projSetup.sh``` which can be used to enable the required GCP API's to create the required service account and to create the BigQuery dataset/table and buckets.
 Similarly there is a script called ```cleanup.sh``` which removes the objects created for when a fresh start is needed.

-TO DO: Think about dataflow templates, amend from batch to streaming as well, use protobuf

 ```runPipeline.sh``` is the main entry points.
 The script does the following:

 0) Delete previous output data from Google Cloud Storage (GCS)